 Check the component displayed, rectify the fault if required.
-The subscriber number of the component depends on the rotary switch position of the corresponding extension module.
+The subscriber number of the component depends on the position of rotary switch S1 on the corresponding extension module.
 The rotary switch position was set during installation.

-To identify the affected module, check the rotary switch position on the module if necessary.
+To identify the affected module, check the position of rotary switch S1 on the module if required.